andreasspindler/Libpreempt/README.md

 ## Unit test driver (Pudding)

-Pudding is the driver for the unit tests and implemented in a single script.
-It compiles a matrix of executables for each single test, runs them and summarizes results.
-More specifically, this is how the `pudding.sh` script works:
+*Pudding* is the driver for the unit tests and implemented in a single script.
+It compiles a matrix of executables for each single test, runs them and summarizes results,

 - each *.cpp*-file in *tests/* is a separate test